ritesh-ranga/ToDo/readme.md

 ### Back-end
 .NET Core WebAPI is used as the back-end written in C#.
-The WebAPI exposes CRUD operations for the entity 'ToDo'.
+The back-end WebAPI exposes all the CRUD operations for the entity 'ToDo' as GET, POST, PUT, DELETE.\
-EF Core has been used as the ORM and the in-memory database has been used to persist the data.
+EF Core has been used as the ORM.
+To persist data, the in-memory database has been used.
+The same can be replaced with any other RDBMS.

 ## License